A Giant-Step Baby-Step Classifier For Scalable and Real-Time Anomaly Detection In Industrial Control Systems and Water Treatment Systems: Discussion

 We mapped a smaller state-space of actuator states to the sensor reading.
 As a result, we forsook the determination of a larger number of tighter individual bounds that takes exponential time for the convenience of a practically smaller solution seek space.
 However, our sensor measurements are taken directly from the normal operations dataset.
 As a result, the overall determined [LB, UB] bounds remained unchanged, and hence does not change the overall safety limits determined.
 For example, consider eight dependent actuators influencing a sensor reading.
 When the actuation sequence for each actuator is $k=\{$on, off$\}$, then $|k|=2$.
 When $|k|=2$ and number of actuators is 8, there are a total of $2^8=256$ actuation states.
 This requires determination of $[LB_i, UB_i]_{\forall i=1,\cdots,256}$ bounds.
 Additionally, let us assume that only 3 out of the 8 dependent actuators are nearest neighbours, w.r.t. sensor $s$.
 Using GiBy, we would have only considered nearest neighbour ($2^3=8$) actuation states, and determined $[LB_j, UB_j]_{\forall j=1,\cdots,8}$.
 As a result, there was no change in the overall state sensor bounds (safety limits) determined, although some detection resolution was lost by considering only the nearest neighbours.

 Another limitation expected from the anomaly detector is a sensitivity to out of bound measurements, resulting in warnings being issued when no attack is present.
 This limitation could occur even in the system normal (initial) operating phase.
 The normal dataset is expected to cover its everyday boundaries of operation.
 However, in some cases the normal dataset may not cover all boundaries of normal operations, and these normal boundaries may be surpassed during future plant operations.
 Any logged warning observed, that is deemed as normal, will have to be reviewed and trained on, to avoid those warnings from re-appearing.
 However, this will stabilize once sufficient normal (training) data indicative of its range of operations is available.
 This is a training dataset limitation that affects our model.
+It is clear from Fig.~\ref{fig:nonlinear}, that GiBy does not maintain a global state of time-series events.
+All detection events are local to the nearest neighbour(s) of the sensor.
+While this works in water treatment systems, other systems may additionally require the detection algorithm to keep track of the global state of certain events to detect attacks that work by altering the timeline of events.
 A final limitation is that it may not detect all invalid actuation states.
 It is limited to the resolution of the actuator states seen for the nn-actuators.
-Caution must be exercised in systems where actuators that are not nearest neighbors; whose actuation results in unsafe operations --- may not be detected by GiBy using only nn-actuators.
+Caution must be exercised in systems where actuators that are not nearest neighbours; whose actuation results in unsafe operations --- may not be detected by GiBy using only nn-actuators.
 The training will need to include those other actuators that are in relationship with the sensor.